Family urge external inquiry into Cattigan's death

 The union has said that court may be "the most appropriate" place to discover the facts.

-However, the Cattigan family, who have launched legal action against Scottish Rugby and World Rugby, said: "As a family grieving for our beloved Siobhan, we have been shocked and distressed by the recent actions of the SRU.
+However, the Cattigan family, who have launched legal action against Scottish Rugby and World Rugby, said in a statement: "As a family grieving for our beloved Siobhan, we have been shocked and distressed by the recent actions of the SRU.

 "We cannot understand why the SRU are resisting an independent inquiry into the circumstances leading up to Siobhan's death.
 We believe this is the best way for the facts to emerge."